hreem-it/technical-assessment/README.md

 **Please clone this repository and commit the completed assessment into your own branch!
 On completion, PR the changes towards the master branch!**

 ## Problem description
-Your client is working in the medical sector, a new virus breakout has just occurred VOCID-22 and patients are pouring in to hospitals seeking medical aid, with a wide range of symptoms.
+Your client is working in the medical sector, a new virus breakout has just occurred VOCID-22 *(god forbid lol)* and patients are pouring in to hospitals seeking medical aid, with a wide range of symptoms.
 The public and private hospitals have requested your client to quickly create a public API which can be used by all sectors to log and track the pandemic, by allowing nurses and doctors to log patient details into the system.
 You are tasked with creating a simple yet scalable public API, and deploy it out to a public cloud.
-The API should allow logging data, as well as allow fetching data by hospital name and/or all records in the database.
+The API should allow logging data, as well as allow fetching data by hospital name, symptom and/or fetch all records in the database.

 The data that needs to be captured is the following:
 - Patient Data: